15th Oxford School on Neutron Scattering

 Places at the school are in high demand.
 To apply for a place you will need to submit a personal statement and a statement from your academic supervisor using our online application form.
 These will be used in the selection process.

-Application for the 2017 Oxford Neutron School is currently closed but will open shortly.
+Application for the 2017 Oxford Neutron School now OPEN.

 School fees for 2017 are £550 (~ €630) per residential student which includes the cost of a bedroom during the school, breakfast and an evening meal, teaching materials, drinks reception and gala dinner.
 There are 50 residential places available.